mmclinton/tenk/README.md

 # TENK

 ## Overview
 This tool was designed to increase the efficiency of retrieving a company's 10-k annual report.
 TENK offers a simple CLI alternative to the SEC's EDGAR tool.
-TENK only retrieves annual reports filed by a company for a specific year.
-The tool will retrieve any annual reports, if filed, for years dating back to 1996.
+TENK will retrieve any annual reports, if filed, for years dating back to 1996.
 You can search over 70,000 symbols.

 ## Installation